Tatar-Tili-Tilsizgasi-Surasi/crimean-tatar-romania-translator-/README.md

-# Run and deploy your the app
+# Run and deploy the app

 This contains everything you need to run the app locally.